 Scale Lane Footbridge

-The bridge has been conceived as a place for people to inhabit and enjoy Hull’s riverscape, not just a way across it.
-Its form is sleek, sensuous and brightly coloured, and its curvaceous horizontality complements the verticality of the existing and proposed riverside architecture.
+The bridge was conceived as a place for people to inhabit and enjoy Hull’s riverscape, not just a way across it.
+Won in international competition, it allows up to 1000 people to ride on the bridge while it actually rotates – a world first.
+Its form is sleek, sensuous and brightly coloured, and its curvaceous horizontality complements the verticality of Hull’s riverside architecture.

 “Scale Lane bridge is not just a way of getting from A to B, but something in itself.
 It's not a gleaming white rebuke to its industrial surroundings but – robust and black – an extension of a place…” - Rowan Moore, writing in The Observer (2013)